Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 {{% example %}}
 Every quiz I made has had at least one round that I would've never added if I had "planned" it beforehand.
 But it was a theme that simply appeared in the research I'd done.

 My quiz for Mother's Day has one round I called "Animal King-mom".
 It contains questions about how long certain animals are pregnant and/or how many children they get.
 I certainly didn't see that at first.
-It simply appeared when I read a list of facts about mothers and one of them was about elephants being pregnant for a looong while.
+It simply appeared when I read a list of facts about mothers and one of them was about elephants being pregnant for a looooong time.

 In the end, this round had the most engagement and surprise when testing the quiz (on Mother's Day).
 The cute animal pictures might've helped here, too.
 {{% /example %}}